P1450 Code in Ford Vehicles: Meaning, Causes and Symptoms

 3. Canister Vent Valve is Damaged or Stuck Closed

-If the canister vent valve is stuck closed, it will also cause a P1450 code.
+If the canister vent valve is stuck closed, it can also cause a P1450 code.
 The vent valve is responsible for providing an opening for the ambient air to suck in and carry the fuel vapors with it to the engine air intake manifold.
-If the vent valve is closed, no air will enter the EVAP system.
-As a result, there will be an excessive vacuum in the EVAP system.

 If there is no damage to the wiring harness of the vent valve, remove the vent valve from the vehicle and apply a direct current to the vent valve to see if it functions or not i.e. closes from the opened state or opens from the closed state.